 Nina Griffin, Reader—Nina has her MA in Performance Studies from NYU’s Tisch School of the Arts and holds a BA in English from the University of Vermont.
 She is co-founder of State 14, a digital magazine focused on modern Vermont.
 She is a mother and blogger.
 Follow her on Instagram: @state14 or connect with her at http://www.state14.com

 Patrick Willwerth, Reader—Patrick studied professional writing at Champlain College, and now teaches English at Mount Abraham Union High School.
 He spends his days going on long walks and tending his chickens.
-He spends his evenings with his daughter.
+He spends his evenings with his daughters.
 He is a storyteller, storywriter, and connoisseur of organic garlic.

 Special thanks to Dylan Griffin for his fabulous photography.